eferreirafilho/UAV-Task-PDDL/README.md

 Assumptions:
 - Several waypoints in the cable and only one waypoints is the sensor;
-- No battery consumption;
+- Battery consumption modelled;
 - Only one AUV;
-- Actions without duration.
+- Actions with duration.